 Best congratulations to Dr. Derek Chan and co-authors on the acceptance of their most recent paper, entitled "Combined ARFI and Shear Wave Imaging of Prostate Cancer: Optimizing Beam Sequences and Parameter Reconstruction Approaches" to the journal Ultrasonic Imaging.
-The doi can be found here !!
+The link to the full article is found here !!

 Students Wren Wightman and Shruthi Srinivasan of the Nightingale lab attended the Ultrasonic Imaging and Tissue Characterization Symposium in early June and both presented a talk!

 Shruthi's talk was entitled "Robot-Assisted 3D Rotational Shear Wave Elasticity Imaging" and Wren presented on some work by our undergraduate student Reed Chen, entitled "Emulating Clinical Muscle B-Modes Using a Two Stage Machine Learning Model."
 For more information related to the conference and the other talks which were presented, visit the website here.

 The hooding ceremony took place in mid-May of this spring.
 Congratulations to the graduates of the Duke Ultrasound Group, Dr. Derek Chan, Dr. Felix Jin and Dr. Courtney Paley!!